truzo/tomango-2018/site/content/blog/organise-content-website.md

 title: "How to organise content for your website"
 author: "mark"
 date: 2016-10-31 15:58:38
-excerpt: Writing the content for your new website can be a daunting task; find out how to get content together in a way that makes the process that little bit easier. blog/categories:
+description: Writing the content for your new website can be a daunting task; find out how to get content together in a way that makes the process that little bit easier. blog/categories:
  - tips-and-advice
  - web-design